asg017/os-club-constitution/CONSTITUTION.md

 Only registered UCSD students may hold office in the organization.
 Only registered UCSD students may vote in elections for the selection of the organization’s officers.

-When an officer is, for whichever reason and in whichever manner, no longer a physical member of the OpenSource club at UC San Diego, the committee must arrange for two voting sessions in which all members of the club must be physically present.
+When an officer is, for whichever reason and in whichever manner, no longer a physical member of the Open Source at UCSD, the committee must arrange for two voting sessions in which all members of the club must be physically present.
 Any member who does not hold an officer position is eligible to run for the position.
 The member who results in holding the position after the two voting sessions must have their name placed in the current record of official club committee information.